Acuitas Therapeutics: Partners

 Acuitas has partnered with several pharmaceutical companies and universities to collaboratively advance specific product candidates, as well as to support the broader development of the personalized medicine sector.
-It is a member of BIOTECanada, a biotechnology industry association, and Life Sciences British Columbia.
+It is a member of BIOTECanada, a biotechnology industry association, and a sponsor of Life Sciences British Columbia.
 It has participated in research published by the University of Pennsylvania, Mount Sinai Health System, Chulalongkorn University, Thomas Jefferson University, and BioNTech.

 Acuitas is a sponsor of the Vancouver-based Student Biotechnology Network.

 Ownership

 Rumours circulated in early 2022 that Prime Minister Justin Trudeau owned a 40% stake in Acuitas, either directly or through the Trudeau Foundation.
 This was refuted by the Office of the Prime Minister, CEO Thomas Madden and co-founder Pieter Cullis.